 Conquer Tariffs with Confidence: A Guide for Business Leaders

-As global trade tensions escalate, tariffs are reshaping the operational and financial realities for companies across sectors.
-From manufacturing and consumer products to M&A strategy and tax compliance, the impact is far-reaching.
-For business leaders, the challenge isn’t just responding to what’s happening today—it’s preparing for what might come tomorrow.
+Trade tensions may be heating up, but here’s the reality: tariffs are shaking up operational and financial realities for companies across sectors.
+From manufacturing and consumer products to M&A strategy and tax compliance, the ripple effects are everywhere.
+The big question for business leaders isn’t just about managing the here and now.
+It’s about preparing for what might come next.

+If you’re feeling uncertain about how to handle all these changes, you’re not alone.
 Many middle-market businesses have questions about how to navigate these disruptions.
-To help, we’ve compiled our thoughts on how to make proactive decisions rooted in data, strategy and alignment to help middle-market organizations respond to tariffs.
-Stay current with our tariffs updates page for significant tariff-related developments and what they could mean for you.
+To help, we’ve pulled together some ideas and strategies to help you make smart, proactive decisions rooted in data, strategy and alignment.
+Stay in the loop with our tariffs updates page for significant tariff-related developments and what they could mean for you.

-This guide explores the current tariff environment, the business implications of tariffs and considerations for managing risk and identifying opportunities.
+This guide explores the what’s happening with tariffs right now, how they’re affecting businesses and considerations for managing risk and identifying opportunities.

 The reintroduction of tariffs, particularly reciprocal tariffs and the tariffs on China, has introduced cascading cost pressures across supply chains.
 Whether it's raw materials, components or finished goods, companies are seeing: